php-ru/symfony-docs-ru/service_container/service_decoration.rst

 the decorated service is automatically injected when the constructor of the decorating service has one argument type-hinted with the decorated service class.

-.. versionadded:: 4.1
-    The autowiring of the decorated service was introduced in Symfony 4.1.

 If you are not using autowiring or the decorating service has more than one constructor argument type-hinted with the decorated service class, you must inject the decorated service explicitly (the ID of the decorated service is